Men’s Counseling and Mental Health Issues:

 Men have been taught to "stuff their pain".
 As a result, men's mental and physical health problems go undiagnosed, and men often find themselves at risk of contracting and prolonging many diseases or mental health issues that could otherwise be prevented.
 Beliefs about masculinity also encourage men to take risks with their health by self-medicating through abuse of alcohol, drugs, violence, and other risky behaviors.

-Click here for more on men’s mental health issues in my Denver counseling practice.
+Click here for my article on Men's Mental Health Issues, in my Denver counseling practice.

 Click here for more on Men and Women at midlife in my Denver relationship therapy practice.